 Wild (and free) Fermentation

 When we were at the Real Goods Solar Living Center in Hopland, CA last September, fermented pleasures were not (as usual) far from our minds.
-We had already rounded up beer-making supplies to take back to Nicaragua (no more being … Continue reading
+We had already rounded up beer-making supplies to take back to Nicaragua (no more being stuck with just Victoria and it's twin Tona!) and had been sampling micro-brews on the …

 Geodesic Dome with solar, wind, geothermal power